The Cape Wheel – Is It Worth It?

 Where is the Cape Wheel?

-The Cape Wheel is at the V&A Waterfront, right out the front of the Victoria Wharf Mall.
+The Cape Wheel is at the V&A Waterfront, out the front of the Victoria Wharf Mall.
 It’s pretty hard to miss!

 How tall is the Cape Wheel?